-“Daddy Don’t Go” is a 2016 NAACP Image Award Nominee and received Best Documentary Awards from the American Black Film Festival, UrbanWorld Film Festival, Rahway International Film Festival, Hoosierdance International Film Festival, Black Cat Picture Show and the Frame4 Frame Festival.
+“Daddy Don’t Go” has received Best Documentary Awards from the American Black Film Festival, UrbanWorld Film Festival, Rahway International Film Festival, Hoosierdance International Film Festival, Black Cat Picture Show and the Frame4 Frame Festival.
 It has also screened at over 30 acclaimed film festivals both domestically and internationally.

 Captured over two years, "Daddy Don't Go" is a feature length documentary about four disadvantaged fathers in New York City as they struggle to beat the odds and defy the deadbeat dad stereotype.

 If your institution subscribes to the Kanopy steaming platform, you may be able to view the film here.

 Here's how DADDY DON'T GO can be utilized by academics, non-profits, government agencies and father-friendly organizations:

 • to empower disadvantaged fathers and promote discussion about the evolving role of fathers today

 • to bring awareness to your father-friendly organization, attracting new participants and supporters

 • to breakdown negative stereotypes about disadvantaged fathers